 Our experience with St John's was very bad.
 They make promises they don't keep the athletic emphasis is not backed up by healthy attitudes on the part of the coaches and the teachers range from excellent to robotic (more of the latter).
 On back to school night all the teachers gave the same intro speech VERBATIM.
 Organized?
 Yes.
 Honest?
 No. They have a minimum standard of performance for the teachers administrators and students and if you're willing to settle for it go ahead any waste your money.
 But if you live in Maryland the public school system - if used wisely - can provide a much better education.

 St. John's College High School is a private high school in Washington.
-The principal of St. John's College High School is Jeffrey Mancabelli, who can be contacted at email@example.com.
+The principal of St. John's College High School is Jeffrey Mancabelli and can be contacted at firstname.lastname@example.org.
 1,060 students attend St. John's College High School and identify primarily as Hispanic; Multiracial; and White, non-Hispanic.
 The ratio of students to teachers at St. John's College High School is 13:1.
 Parkmont School is one of the nearest high schools.

 - Ceramics sculpture